Dimlim: Member changes, MISC. and disbandment (2019–2022)

 In 2019 they released the single "Rijin" on June 5, with their video clip in a hospital.
-In an interview with the Japanese magazine Toppa, Sho said that he suffers from dissociative disorder (not to be confused with dissociative personality disorder or multiple personality disorder) and the single talks about his experience with the condition.
+In an interview with the Japanese magazine Toppa, Sho said that he has dissociative disorder (not to be confused with dissociative personality disorder or multiple personality disorder) and the single talks about his experience with the condition.

 On August 17, guitarist Ryuya and bassist Taishi decided to leave the band after a performance at Tsutaya O-West.
 Taishi left due to illness and Ryuya left due to artistic differences.
 Despite the announcement, the band moved on with only three members and announced a new album, Misc., previously scheduled to December 2019.
 The music video for "What's up?" officially came on their official YouTube channel on January 25, 2020, and shows that the band's musical style changed to a less heavy direction.
 Misc. was postponed and finally released on January 28, 2020.

 On May 1, 2020, they opened their official brand of merchandise, "Dimer Tokyo".

 DIMLIM announced four performances outside Japan in 2020.
 Initially only in Mexico, they expanded to shows in Brazil, Chile, and Russia.
 The performance in Mexico was canceled due to low demand but was reconfirmed.
 However, all shows were postponed due to the COVID-19 pandemic.

 In December 2021, the band announced their disbandment, with a last show scheduled for February 25, 2022, at Shibuya WOMB.